-Apple Butternut Soup with Roasted Kale and Pumpkin Seeds
+Butternut Soup with Crispy Kale and Cranberries

 The combination of kale and butternut is a good one, especially enhanced with apples and a hint of bourbon.
 I had planned to add some cream, but happily, none was needed.
 The finishing touch is crispy kale roasted with pumpkin seeds and fresh cranberries, which all gives a crunchy, tart contrast to the smooth, pureed soup.

 2 tablespoons butter